 His sleep improved because of a simple eating change.

-Food Tips for Improved Sleep
+Food Tips for Better Sleep

 - Avoid fats, onions, chocolate and spicy foods – You know your body best.
 Pay attention to these foods and any others that leave you feeling uncomfortable.

-- Eat your largest meal at lunch – Filling up only a few hours before bedtime might stop the body from getting the best sleep.
+- Eat your largest meal at lunch – Filling up only a few hours before sleep might stop the body from getting the best sleep.
 Try to make lunch your largest meal and save the lighter recipes for dinner.

 - Finish eating 2-3 hours before lying down – Especially if you have acid reflux.
 Your body needs proper time to digest food before it moves to sleep mode.
 If you have issues with acid, laying down might cause heartburn.

 - Sleep with your head and shoulders elevated – I have a block of wood under the head post of my bed.
 The way you sit or lay in bed actually affects your sleep quality because it can relieve heartburn and also makes breathing easier for everyone.